We collect four kinds of information:

-Visitors from the European Economic Area and the Privacy Shield
+Visitors from the European Economic Area

 The Website is hosted and operated in the United States (“US”) and elsewhere in the world.
 By using the Site, you are consenting to the transfer of your personal information to the US.
 If you are accessing our Website from outside the US, please be advised that US law may not offer the same privacy protections are the law of your jurisdiction.